YottaDB/YDBDoc/ProgGuide/functions.rst

 offset (first integer expression) is a numeric value that specifies the offset from the address supplied or implied by the the mnemonic and argument.
 Specifying a negative offset results in a BADZPEEKARG error.
 Specifying too large an offset such that unavailable memory is specified results in a BADZPEEKRANGE error.

 length (second integer expression) is a numeric value that specifies the length of the field to obtain.

-Specifying a negative length results in a BADZPEEKARG error.
-Specifying a length that exceeds the maximum string length results in a MAXSTRLEN error.
-Specifying too large a length such that unavailable memory is specified results in a BADZPEEKRANGE error.
+* Specifying a negative length results in a BADZPEEKARG error.
+* Specifying a length that exceeds the maximum string length (1048576) results in a MAXSTRLEN error.
+* All mnemonics except PEEK correspond to an underlying control block.
+Specifying a length that exceeds the maximum allowed size of the corresponding control block results in a BADZPEEKARG error.
+For example, the GDRREG mnemonic corresponds to the gd_region control block and so specifying the GDRREG mnemonic and a length exceeding the byte length of the gd_region control block results in a BADZPEEKARG error.
+* Specifying too large a length such that unavailable memory is specified results in a BADZPEEKRANGE error.

 format is an optional single case independent character formatting code for the retrieved data.
 The formatting codes are:

-* C : returns a character representations of the memory locations; this is the DEFAULT if the fourth argument is not specified.
+* C : returns a character representation of the memory locations; this is the DEFAULT if the fourth argument is not specified.
 * I : returns a signed integer value - negative values have a preceding minus sign (-); the length can be 1, 2, 4, or 8 bytes.
 * U : returns an unsigned integer value - all bits are part of the numeric value; the length can be 1, 2, 4, or 8 bytes.
 * S : returns a character representation of the memory locations and the first NULL character found terminates the returned string; that is: the specified length is a maximum.